California Racial Justice Act

 - No intent requirement.
 Unlike the Equal Protection Clause (which requires proof of discriminatory intent per McCleskey v.
 Kemp), the RJA allows defendants to prove racial bias through statistical evidence alone.

 - Preponderance standard.
-Claims are evaluated under the preponderance of the evidence standard \u2014 not beyond a reasonable doubt.
+Claims are evaluated under the preponderance of the evidence standard — not beyond a reasonable doubt.

 - Broad remedies.
 Courts can dismiss charges, reduce charges, vacate convictions, modify sentences, or declare mistrials.

 For conflict panel attorneys: The RJA creates new obligations and opportunities.
-Every case should be screened for potential RJA claims \u2014 particularly felony cases involving charging enhancements, wobbler decisions, and sentencing recommendations where racial disparities are well-documented.
+Every case should be screened for potential RJA claims — particularly felony cases involving charging enhancements, wobbler decisions, and sentencing recommendations where racial disparities are well-documented.
+Use our Sentencing Analytics and Prosecution Watch tools to identify disparity patterns in your county.

 How to File an RJA Motion